comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

 ```

-this clearly shows that the 'latency' original script measure, is essential the delta between two capture,
-not the time signal travel to application.
-It's easy understandable if we consider a camera that only takes
-1 picture every 1 hour, due to the text drawn on image only update once per hour, the latency measured by
-original script is always an hour. the time signal traveling to our application is much faster, but dominated
-by 1 hour interval time.
-So Original script result is only meaningful when transfer latency is much longer than one interval period.
-(it also link to a table of some camera tested result, shows that the latency are always greater than one interval)
+this clearly shows that the 'latency' original script measure, is essential the delta between two capture, not the time signal travel to application.
+Consider a camera that only takes 1 picture every 1 hour, due to the text drawn on image only update once per hour, the latency measured by original script is always an hour.
+The time signal traveling to our application is much faster, but dominated by 1 hour interval time.
+So Original script result is only meaningful when transfer latency is much longer than one interval period. (it also link to a table of some cameras result, all latencies are greater than one interval)

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/original_tests.png)

-since I run original script with 30FPS setup and always got exactly 1 interval delta, it prove that the latency
-should be always less than one interval.
-Note, this conclusion doesn't conflict with previous 51.5ms worst case result (compared to 33ms interval),
-the latency actually came from three parts:

-1. the time spend on signal travel over usb to our application memory, which is the fixed part
-2. the time camera wait from previous shutter complete, up to next shutter starts, which is FPS dependent
-3. the time when latest timestamp is flushing on screen.
-For 165HZ monitor, even we flush at every V-sync, one fixed timestamp will stay on screen for about 6 milliseconds, which also add latency, just like the time differences we use 240 slowmo to capture 165 monitor image.

-for reason 2 and 3, we can still have worst case latency that longer than one interval.
-The captured timestamp delta perfectly matching interval by original script can prove that before camera capture next frame, the exactly previous frame already being captured and shown on display, no in-between frames pending in queue,
-(otherwise the script will mark a none-previous frame by interval, then two timestamps in one image must have delta > interval , not exactly equals to 1 interval)

-Thirdly let me measure it with my approach, this time it's more tricky, since the camera doesn't work the exactly
-way at different FPS, for 30 FPS streaming, even camera can't capture every monitor update, every frame still
-shows the correct pattern of image: clearest image always appear at bottom right (because we draw new qrcode top-bottom, left-right)
-but 10FPS is like this:
+Then measure it with my approach, this time it's more tricky, since the camera doesn't work the exactly way at different FPS.
+For 30 FPS streaming, even camera can't capture every monitor update, every frame still shows the correct pattern of image: clearest image always appear at bottom right (because we draw new qrcode top-bottom, left-right) but 10FPS is like this:

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/10fps_9_qrcode.gif),

-Looks like all qrcode appear/disappear at same time, lead lots of empty image.
-my suspect is that short appeared image signal will be 'smooth' out, compared to long shutter time.
-I increase the number of qrcode grid from 3x3 to 4x4, also increasing the stay time of every qrcode,
-then the capture like this
+all qrcode appear/disappear at same time, lead lots of empty image.
+My suspect is that camera shutter/timer doesn't work at constant frequency (as capture delta plot shown, it constantly jumping between two duration).
+So I increase the number of qrcode grid from 3x3 to 4x4, also increasing the stay time of every qrcode, then the capture like this

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/10fps_16_qrcode.gif),

-now I have better result
+still not the correct image pattern, but at least better:

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/10fps_latency_plot.png),

-average latency 82.9 ms, best case 53 ms, worst case 113 ms. Again, this data
+Average latency 82.9 ms, best case 53 ms, worst case 113 ms. So latency range should be 47 ~ 113.
+Such value seems more matched to original script result because it's dominated by the frequency part of latency.
-makes more sense, with longer interval, we observe the latency (lead by 3 different parts) pattern being dominated by Interval.
-The period of this pattern is about 3 times of screen interval (6x3 ~ 18),